fleetbase/ember-ui/docs/components/floating.md

 ```

 This will render a button labeled "Toggle Floating".
 When the user clicks on it, the Floating component will be displayed.

 The content of the floating component can be customized by passing in child elements.

-By default, the Floating component will be rendered in place, but you can also choose to render it in a separate container by setting @renderInPlace to false.
-The placement of the floating component can be set using the @placement prop, and the ARIA role can be set using the @ariaRole prop.
+By default, the Floating component will be rendered in place, but you can also choose to render it in a separate container by setting `@renderInPlace` to false.

+The placement of the floating component can be set using the `@placement prop`, and the ARIA role can be set using the `@ariaRole` prop.